thiagoschnell/webappapi/README.md

 Create a app and deliver the mobile version of your website, <br> implement webappapi to make requests, <br> load from zip your website, create a new version for the website from update.zip by url to download and install it, instant patch the website files from a external link patch.zip  <br>
 Website to your Android app made easy its just need a zip file!
-[Demo example here](https://github.com/thiagoschnell/webappapi/tree/main/app/src/main/java/com/after_project/webappapi/ZipWebsiteToWebViewExample)
+[Zip Website files](https://github.com/after-project/zip-website), [Demo example here](https://github.com/thiagoschnell/webappapi/tree/main/app/src/main/java/com/after_project/webappapi/ZipWebsiteToWebViewExample)

 <img alt="alt_text" width="192px" src="https://github.com/thiagoschnell/webappapi/assets/78884351/7c29d543-c431-47c9-856b-6464f6a096c2" />